Who wrote the Bible and which translation can we trust?

 SECTION 1 – The Old Testament Bible Copies

 1. Septuagint (Old Testament)

-Jews generally divided the Old Testament into three different sections, The Law, The Prophets, and The Writings.
-The Law or Torah consists of the first five books of Scripture that contain the historical background of the creation and God’s choosing of Abraham and the Jewish nation as His chosen people.
-They also provide the instructions and law given to Israel at Mount Sinai.
+Jews generally divided the Old Testament into three sections: The Law, The Prophets, and The Writings.
+The Law or Torah consists of the first five books of Scripture that contain the historical background of the creation and God’s choosing Abraham and the Jewish nation as His chosen people.

 2. Masoretic Text (Old Testament)

-The Masoretic Text includes many copies of Old Testament books and works dated between 500-1000 AD.
-One is the Codex Leningradensis: a complete copy of the Hebrew Old Testament dated at AD 1010.
+The Masoretic Text includes several (copies) Old Testament books and works dated between 500-1000 AD. (sudden shift to the codex is confusing. what even is it and how does it relate to Masoretic?)
+The Codex Leningradensis is a complete copy of the Hebrew Old Testament dated AD 1010.

 The Masoretic Text is the authoritative Hebrew and Aramaic text of the Tanakh for Rabbinic Judaism.
 However, contemporary scholars seeking to understand the history of the Hebrew Bible’s text use a range of other sources.
 (Wikipedia)

 Biblical manuscripts are handwritten copies of a portion of the text of the Bible.
 The word Bible comes from the Greek ‘Biblia’ (books); the manuscript comes from Latin words ‘manus‘ (hand) and ‘scriptum‘ (written).